 Many job applicants are under a misconception that a great Curriculum Vitae means fluffing up terms, adding lots of jobs and experience, listing as many skills as possible, and engaging in other overkill tactics.
 Excessive and irrelevant information only clutters the page and makes it more difficult to find the skills and information for which your prospective employer is searching.

-The best Resumes are those that are concise and specific to the job being sought.
+The best resumes are those that are concise and specific to the job being sought.
 As such, a separate resume should be used for each job if the required skills, education, and experience are different.
 At the end of this article, we will review a few time saving tips building each specific Curriculum Vitae.
-First, though, let’s take a look at how to write a winning Curriculum Vitae.
+First, though, let’s take a look at how to write a winning CV.